Tallyb/reusable-components-styleguide/README.md

 CSS variables are framework independent and are supported by the browser.
 Also, CSS variables provide great flexibility as they can be scoped to different components.

 ## State Management

+Components may use state managers such as Redux, MobX, React Context, or VueX.
+State managers tend to be contextual and global.
+When reusing components between applications the consuming applications must have the same global context as the original one.

+### Decouple data and layout

 ✅ _Do_: Separate presentational and container components.
 In most cases the data is specific to the consuming application.
 Component producers should provide presentational component only with APIs to get the data from a wrapping component that is managing data and state.